Looking into the Future

 Not yet—we're iOS only for now.
 We're focused on making the iOS experience great first before considering other platforms.

 We require a minimum of 14 weeks for experienced runners, and longer for beginners.
 We won't create a plan that's unrealistic or sets you up for injury.
-If you don't have a race yet, you can start with our base building plan and enroll in a race when you're ready.
+If you don't have a race yet, you can start with base building and add races when you're ready.

-We support runners planning their first marathon.
-If you don't have a race date yet, you can start with our base building plan to develop your fitness, then enroll in a race when you're ready.
-We create training seasons up to 52 weeks—plenty of time to take a complete beginner to the finish line.
+We support runners planning their first half or full marathon.
+If you don't have a race date yet, you can start with base building to develop your fitness, then add a race when you're ready.
+Plenty of time to take a complete beginner to the finish line.

 Yes!
 I'm training for my first marathon right now using the same AI coach you'll use.
 I've done endurance events before (Ironman 70.3, trail runs), but never a full marathon.
 Building this while training for it means I'm constantly finding and fixing what doesn't work in real life.